Katheryn^Crisis Clinician

 In her free time, you can find Lauren hiking and spending time in nature, adventuring to new places, dancing to live music, cooking or hanging out with her cat, Tuna.

-Matt, LCSW, LAC^Crisis Clinician
+Matt, LCSW, LAC^ PRN Crisis Clinician

 Matt grew up in Taos, New Mexico and graduated from Hobart and William Smith Colleges with a BA in Psychology and a Minor in Child Advocacy in 2010.
 He earned a Master’s in Social Work from Hunter College in 2014.
 Matt began his career as a school clinician in New York City before moving to the Front Range of Colorado, where he obtained his LAC and began working in various community mental health programs specializing in crisis management and dual diagnosis therapy.